pooyahadavi/congestion-tax-calculator/README.md

 - **API:** The presentation layer responsible for handling HTTP requests and responses.
 It has references to all other layers.
 - **Service:** The application layer where tax calculations are performed.
 It has references to the Core layer.
 - **Infrastructure:** The external access layer responsible for interacting with external systems.
-It has references to both Core and Service layers.
+It has references to the Core layer.
 - **Core:** The heart of the application containing the business logic for the domains.
 It is independent of other layers.

-## Layers Relationships

-- **API:** References all layers (Core, Service, and Infrastructure).
-- **Service:** References Core for business logic.
-- **Infrastructure:** References Core for business logic and Service for application layer functionality.

 ## Testing